There are SO many ingredients that you can usually find around the home to help with a plethora of skin issues.

 Food Photographer | Jennifer Pallian / Unsplash

-Above everything, remembering to drinking plenty of freshwaters each day is one of the very best things you can do for your skin.
+Above everything, remembering to drink plenty of fresh water each day is one of the very best things you can do for your skin.

 Try adding a few drops of lemon or lime to your water for an added boost of vitamin C. This will also help to flush out toxins and balance the pH level of your blood.

-Bottled mineral water, which contains electrolytes such as Calcium, Magnesium, and Potassium, is particularly great if you work out often as it’ll help to replenish lost electrolytes and keep your skin looking supple and fresh.
+Bottled mineral water, which contains electrolytes such as Calcium, Magnesium, and Potassium, is particularly great if you work out often as it’ll help to replenish some of the lost electrolytes and keep your skin looking supple and fresh.

 Greek Yoghurt Face Mask

 Simply apply it to your freshly washed face for 10-15 minutes, relax and then thoroughly wash it off.
-The lactic acid in the yogurt should leave you with a bright and glowing complexion.
+The lactic acid in the yogurt should leave you with a bright, dewy and glowing complexion.

 Dana Tentis / Pexels